andreafiori/django_inventory/README.md

 Here is a simple list about a Django application deployment:

 - Be sure to upload the files on your server and have Django installed on your server
-- Set debug mode to false
+- Set debug mode to false: on settings.py simply change DEBUG = False